 This team is not the nine best players of all-time or the nine players I like the most.
-This is my dream team.
-The players I have seen in my life, several live (thanks Dad), that were just better than everyone else around them.
+This is the dream team.
+The players I have seen in my life, several live (thanks Dad), that are just better than everyone else.
 I’ll share each player by numerical placement on the field and give a little explanation.

-Not since Moses Malone became a 76er in 1982, has a league MVP-candidate left their own team to join a proven title-contender.
-With all the excitement and assumed success Durant is bringing to Oakland, he is also taking all of his talent and fame away from Oklahoma City, which has expectantly left many Oklahoma City fans upset.
+Not since Moses Malone became a 76er in 1982, has a league MVP-candidate left their own team to join a proven title contender.
+With all the excitement and assumed success Durant is bringing to Oakland, he is also taking all of his talent and fame away from Oklahoma City.
+Which has expectantly left many Oklahoma City fans upset.

 His best years, 1996-2010 (hell of a long time), are mostly unrivaled in MLB history.
 He batted .358 when he was 20, he’s had 200 hits and/or 50 home runs five times, and finished top-10 in MVP voting 10 Times!
 Find me a better run than that.